tomboone/solanaTxnWebhook/README.md

 # solanaTxnWebhook

-Flask webhook to listen for Solana transactions and write JSON to an S3 bucket.
+Flask webhook to listen for Solana transactions and write JSON to MongoDB.

-TO DO: Make deployable to AWS Lambda.